jacob-barna/TripleJR/Assurance Cases for Software Security Engineering.md

 Brave Release
 Official release version of the app

-#### E5:  Manual Testing
+#### E5:  Assurance Claim #2 E6
 To verify, I conducted a manual test as shown in E5, to see if this was truly the case.
 I reset my settings due to the adjustments I made when testing out this browse and once my settings were reset, the “Block scripts” button was not checked.

 ![braveShields_settings](https://user-images.githubusercontent.com/45551925/66692365-572d1300-ec63-11e9-9df1-179d6b9977d8.png)

 Enabling this by default is something that could be looked at in order to provide maximum protection and security for users.
 Nevertheless, this was a gap in evidence needed to support C9.
+Finding the perfect solution to this is quite difficult since you have to determine what to value first, user experience or gear toward the ultimate security.
+Recently, [Google announced]( https://www.zdnet.com/article/google-to-remove-chromes-built-in-xss-protection-xss-auditor/
+) that they will remove Chrome’s built-in XSS protection due to the inefficiencies and false positives.
+As you can see, it is a difficult situation when finding evidence to refute script blocking such as XSS.

 #### E6: Shield Documentation

 As discussed during E2, the [Brave Shields Documentation](https://support.brave.com/hc/en-us/articles/360022806212-How-do-I-use-Shields-while-browsing-
 ) states that script blocking is not on by default since sites may break, preventing a user to view their desired web page they are surfing to.
 This is a slight gap we noticed the evidence needed to support C9.
 The user would have to adjust this manually in order to successfully obtain the blocking of scripts despite further web experience issues.
 This could be something to review in order to obtain a more secure interaction when surfing the web.

 ### Assurance Claim 5 - The browser minimizes malicious third-party extension.